When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 Seeing one of these in the flesh and taking it for a spin was a real pleasure.
 And I thoroughly enjoyed the ride, but would I buy one?

-From my own personal perspective, I’m biased towards e-road bikes and prefer an e-bike that provides an enhanced riding experience, while retaining the look and feel of a regular bike.
+From my perspective, I’m biased towards e-road bikes and prefer an e-bike that provides an enhanced riding experience, while retaining the look and feel of a regular bike.

-For me, the Vintage Electric Roadster is more of a cross between a e-bike and electric motorcycle.
+For me, the Vintage Electric Roadster is more of a cross between an e-bike and an electric motorcycle.
 The pedals are only really there to satisfy Federal law in the States.
-Don’t get me wrong though, it really is a great bit of kit and the quality of engineering that has gone into this bike is superb – it really is in a class of its own.
+Don’t get me wrong though, it is a great bit of kit and the quality of engineering that has gone into this bike is superb – it is in a class of its own.